DevGroup-ru/yii2-polyglot/README.md

         'yii\web\YiiAsset',
         'yii\bootstrap\BootstrapAsset',
         'yii\bootstrap\BootstrapPluginAsset',
         /// !!!
-This is a dependency to PolyglotBundle !!!
+This is a dependency to CurrentTranslation !!!
-        'DevGroup\Polyglot\PolyglotBundle',
+        'DevGroup\Polyglot\CurrentTranslation',
     ];
 }